paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-013-trade-agreements-act-of-1979.md

   (D) the agency responsible for representing the United States with respect to the standard.

-**(d) Public comment** The agency specified in subsection (c)(2)(D) of this section shall provide an opportunity for public comment with respect to the standards for which the agency is responsible and shall take the comments into account in participating in the consideration of the standards and in proposing matters to be considered by the organization.
+**(d) Public comment** The agency specified in subsection (c)(2)(D) shall provide an opportunity for public comment with respect to the standards for which the agency is responsible and shall take the comments into account in participating in the consideration of the standards and in proposing matters to be considered by the organization.

 ### Statutory Notes